cminnich93/cminnich93/README.md

 👋 Hello there!

-I'm Caroline, also known as Cami, a versatile multimedia creative who's now delving into the world of software development.
+I'm Caroline, also known as Cami, a software engineer specializing in backend development.
-With a diverse background that includes stints as a music producer, an electrician, and a teacher, I've always been driven by a passion for creativity, problem-solving, and fostering connections through technology.
+With a diverse background that includes stints as a music producer, an electrician, and a teacher, I've always been driven by a passion for creativity and the human race being connected by data.
-As a full stack developer, I'm dedicated to crafting efficient and innovative tech solutions that prioritize user experience and satisfaction.
+As a full stack developer, I'm dedicated to crafting efficient and innovative tech solutions that prioritize connecting users to helpful information through the use of API's.
 Let's collaborate, innovate, and make a positive impact together! ✨

 Currently I am learning: Python 3, Figma, Angular, MongoDB